The height of piecewise-testable languages and the complexity of the logic of subwords: Piecewise-testability and PT height for

+\end{theorem} We saw that $\perp_{A^*}$ is a rational relation, so that $I(L)$ is regular when $L$ is regular, see Proposition~\ref{perp-rational}.
 Showing that $I$ also preserves piecewise-testability requires more work.
-For such questions, $I$ does not behave as simply as the other pre-images we considered before.
-In particular, we observe that $I(L)$ is not necessarily PT when $L$ is regular.
-For example, taking $A=\{a,b,c\}$ and letting
+For such questions, $I$ does not behave as simply as the pre-images we considered in earlier sections.
+In particular it does not necessarily yield languages that are PT, unlike $\up L$ or $\down L$.

+At this point it is useful to examine some examples and make some general observations.
+Let $A=\{a,b,c\}$ and define the language $L_1$ of all finite prefixes of $(abc)^{\omega}$ via